daronphang/coding_resources/_javascript/react/states/redux/action-creators.md

-### Thunk
+## Thunks

+All logic in Redux is synchronous; to contain asynchronous logic, can use thunks.
 A function that delays an action until later; does not return the action itself but another function which eventually returns the action.
+Thunks are written using two functions:
+- An inside Thunk function, which gets dispatch() and getState() as arguments.
+- Outside creator function, which creates and returns the thunk function.

 ```javascript
 export const sendCartData = (cart) => {